Social Sonar: spatial audio for social wayfinding

 Wireframing what it's like to start Social Sonar with a friend

-In the next iteration, I eliminated an additional screen by creating a contextual menu for the duration settings and changed the system messages into tiles that showed a preview as well.
-I made an assumption that permissions would be part of the onboarding experience on the Meta AI app, instead of having it repeat for every instance of Social Sonar.
+I distinguished the chat bubbles from system messages more clearly.
+I also eliminated an additional screen by creating a contextual menu for the duration settings and changed the system messages into tiles that showed a preview.
+I assumed that permissions would be a one-time task during onboarding within the Meta AI app.

 Methodology